-Because e-cigarettes are considered hazardous waste and e-waste, bulkier plastic exterior and likewise causal cultural prominence only increases the need for intervention.
+E-cigarettes are considered hazardous waste and e-waste, have a bulkier plastic exterior, and are becoming a part of mainstream culture.
+These circumstances only increase the need for responsible management and policy intervention.

-In the context of responsible cigarette waste management, Richard Barnes of the University of California stresses the potential for the utilization of regulatory mechanisms and principles that align with aims for responsible management and mitigation of smoking-related waste.
-The concepts of “Precautionary Principle—which states that environmental harm does not have to be proven to justify preventative intervention—and “Extended Producer Responsibility”—which asserts that those who produce a toxic waste product should be held accountable for its cleanup” have been effectively invoked to address concerning waste from other consumer products.
+Richard Barnes of the University of California stresses the role that regulation should play in ensuring responsible management and mitigation of smoking-related waste.
+The concepts of “Precautionary Principle”—which states that environmental harm does not have to be proven to justify preventative intervention—and “Extended Producer Responsibility”—which asserts that those who produce a toxic waste product should be held accountable for its cleanup” have been effectively invoked to address concerning waste from other consumer products.
 [Tobacco Control]

-A parallel to the “bottle bills” that have advanced public participation in responsible post-consumer waste management through loop-closing deposit-return systems could be effective for recycling these devices.
-In Boston, creative receptacles that pose a poll question may be answered by dropping a cigarette butt into one of multiple openings.
+A program similar to the ‘bottle bills’ that have encouraged public participation in responsible waste management through deposit-return systems could be effective for recycling cigarette waste.
+In Boston, creative receptacles that pose a poll question can be answered by dropping a cigarette butt into one of multiple openings.
 This has been effective in making the disposal process more engaging and attractive for smokers.